Harbringe/Web3Lms/README.md

 ## 🏗️ Architecture

-The Web3LMS backend follows a modular Django architecture with the following key components:
+The Knowledge Ledgerbackend follows a modular Django architecture with the following key components:

 - **Core App**: Base functionality and shared utilities
 - **UserAuths App**: User authentication and profile management